nickdimeglio/twitter-for-ios/README.md

-# Twitter - Part II
+# Twitter for iOS

 This is a twitter iOS app to view, compose, favorite, and retweet tweets.

-## User Stories

-The following functionality is completed:
+The following functionality has been implemented so:
 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can log in and out.
 - [x] User stays logged in across restarts.